thewca/wca-regulations/wca-regulations.md

         - A7a3) If the result is DNF, the judge calls "DNF".
     - A7b) The judge records the result on a score sheet and signs next to the result to acknowledge that the result is correct, complete, properly formatted, and clearly readable.
         - A7b1) If penalties are assigned, the judge records the original recorded time displayed on the timer, along with any penalties.
 The format should be "X + T + Y = F", where X represents the sum of time penalties before/starting the solve, T represents the time displayed on the timer (the "original recorded time"), Y represents a sum of time penalties during/after the solve, and F represents the final result (e.g. 2 + 17.65 + 2 = 21.65).
 If X and/or Y is 0, the 0 terms are omitted (e.g. 17.65 + 2 = 19.65).
     - A7c) The competitor must check the recorded result, and sign (or initial) the score sheet to acknowledge that the result is correct, complete, properly formatted, and clearly readable.
-This finishes the attempt (superseded by [Regulation Y7e1](regulations:regulation:Y7e).
+This finishes the attempt (partially superseded by [Regulation Y7e1](regulations:regulation:Y7e)).
         - A7c1) If the competitor or the judge refuses to accept and sign the score sheet, the WCA Delegate must resolve the dispute.
         - A7c2) If the competitor signs (or otherwise marks) an attempt before they have begun it, they forfeit the attempt and the result will be considered DNS.
         - A7c3) If the competitor signs (or otherwise marks) an attempt after starting the attempt but before the judge has finished recording the result, the attempt will be considered unfinished (DNF).